ShauryaPundirGraphicEra/Langchain-Learning/README.md

 * **Research Paper Summarizer (`Research_paper_summarizer_Dynamic_Prompt.py`)**: A dynamic Streamlit tool where users can select academic papers, explanation styles (e.g., Beginner-Friendly, Mathematical, Code-Oriented), and lengths, which dynamically updates the LLM prompt.
 * **Static Q&A (`QnA_Static_Prompt.py`)**: A straightforward interface for asking questions using Hugging Face's Mistral model.

-### 6. Full-Stack "Ask Webpage" Application
+### 6. 🌐 Highlight Project: "Ask Webpage" Full-Stack Application
-Located in `ask-webpage-backend/` and `ask-webpage-extension/`:
+Located in `ask-webpage-backend/` and `ask-webpage-extension/`, this is a practical, end-to-end AI product that allows you to chat with any active webpage you are currently viewing.

+**How It Works:**
+1. **Capture:** The user clicks the Chrome extension and types a question.
+The extension automatically grabs the active tab's URL.
+2. **Process:** The URL and query are sent to the local API.
+LangChain dynamically scrapes the webpage, chunks the text, and feeds it into the LLM as context.
+3. **Answer:** The LLM streams a context-aware answer back to the extension UI.

+**The Tech Stack & Development Approach:**
-* **FastAPI Backend (Manually Coded)**: A Python backend (`backend.py`) built fundamentally from scratch utilizing LangChain and FastAPI documentation.
-It receives the URL and user question, fetches the web page content, processes it, and returns a context-aware answer.
+* **FastAPI Backend (Manually Engineered)**: Built from scratch utilizing Python, **FastAPI**, and **LangChain** (`WebBaseLoader`, Prompt Templates, and LLM chains).
+This handles the heavy lifting, routing, and prompt execution.
-* **Chrome Extension Frontend (Vibecoded)**: The frontend extension (`popup.html`, `popup.js`, `manifest.json`) was **vibecoded** (AI-assisted/generated) to rapidly build a clean interface that captures the current active tab's URL, accepts user questions, and communicates seamlessly with the backend.
+* **Chrome Extension (Vibecoded)**: The frontend (`popup.html`, `popup.js`, `manifest.json`) was **vibecoded** (rapidly prototyped using AI generation).
+This approach allowed for a clean, functional UI to capture DOM elements and handle API requests without getting bogged down in frontend boilerplate.